On This Page

 Where can people get help for cult-related problems?

 ICSA provides a variety of resources to help individuals, families, and helping professionals.
-Explore our support and information pages, attend an event, or contact us directly.
+Explore our support and Resources pages, attend an event, or contact us directly.
 We may be able to refer you to local resources.

 What is the relationship of law, government, and cults?

 The relationship of law, government, and cults varies greatly from country to country.
+(See Kropveld for an overview of different countries' responses.
+See Fautre for an article that focuses o religious freedom issues.)

 Different countries will vary on dimensions of: